15 / novembar / 2019.

 01 / decembar / 2013.

-Belgrade, 1 December 2013 - Regional web portal Against Human Trafficking will soon be presented to the public.
+Belgrade, 1 December 2013 - The structure of the regional web portal Against Human Trafficking is being remodeled and the website will be relaunched soon.

-The goal of this initiative is to provide platform for trafficking in human beings problem related information from different sources in one place.
-Interested public thus will be provided with a comprehensive insight into current situation, as well as with a comparative overview of information on situation in the region.
+Our idea is to provide platform for human trafficking problem related information, from different sources at one place.
+The general public will thus be provided with a comprehensive insight to current situation, as well as with a comparative overview of the situation in the region.

-Intention is – by using particular form and local languages - to make relevant information easy to understand and thus useful to the general public, among whom the potential victims of human trafficking often are.
+By way of simplified information and making the content available in local languages, our intention is to make relevant information easy to understand and thus useful to the general public, thus to potential victims of human trafficking as well.

 Thus it will be possible to inform the general public about the phenomenon of human trafficking in Western Balkan societies as well as on precautionary measures, simultaneously.
 Additionally, it will make monitoring and evaluation of anti-trafficking policies in the region easier - successes will become more visible, as well as flaws that need to be addressed.
 The portal and its content will thus potentially have a preventive role, but will also perform as an effective and easy-to-use tool for various advocacy initiatives.